jeremylong/DependencyCheck/src/site/markdown/index.md

 About
 ====================
-Dependency-check is an open source solution the OWASP Top 10 2013 entry: [A9 - Using Components with Known Vulnerabilities](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities).
+OWASP dependency-check is an open source solution the OWASP Top 10 2013 entry: [A9 - Using Components with Known Vulnerabilities](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities).
 Dependency-check can currently be used to scan Java applications (and their dependent libraries) to identify known vulnerable components.